 Every traditional bulb has a different value of lumen per watt.
 So, for having a clear idea about equivalent output, kindly get in touch with the experts of LEDLUCKY.

 2. Beam Angle Must Be Right

 Another factor you have to focus on is the beam angle of the light.
 For those who don’t know, the beam angle indicates the angle at which light is emitted.
-Nowadays, LED lights are available with several angles to meet the demands of different customers.
-This is why you can easily find LED lights with a wide range of beam angles, from 9 to 360 degrees, such as ARENASHARP LED STADIUM LIGHT.
+Nowadays, LED lights are available with several angles to meet the demands of different customers, such as ARENASHARP LED STADIUM LIGHT.

 There are single directional and omnidirectional LED lights.
 The single directional light can cover up to a certain area as the maximum beam angle is 180 degrees.
 While in omnidirectional LED light, light is emitted in all directions.